robric/eda-testing/README.md

 ```

 Check the nodes.
 Note that NPP is disconnected.
+This is not good.
+I tried many things, but couldn't spot the issue (looks like npp can't reach CX switches ? might be TLS-related  ?) .

 ```
 root@eda-demo-control-plane:/# kubectl get -n eda toponodes